-Welcome to CHP+ Offered by Denver Health Medical Plan, Inc.!
+Welcome to Child Health Plan Plus (CHP+) Offered by Denver Health Medical Plan, Inc.!

-We are happy you have chosen Denver Health Medical Plan, Inc., DHMP under Child Health Plan Plus, CHP+.
-CHP+ is a low-cost health plan program for Colorado children under age 19 and pregnant women of any age.
+We are happy you have chosen Denver Health Medical Plan, Inc. (DHMP) under Child Health Plan Plus (CHP+).
+CHP+ is a low-cost health plan program for Colorado children under age 19.
+Also available for pregnant women of any age.
 CHP+ is for children and pregnant women that cannot afford private health insurance.

-DHMP is a health maintenance organization, HMO, which manages care for members of CHP+ through the Denver Health network.
+DHMP is a health maintenance organization (HMO) that manages care for members of CHP+ through the Denver Health network.
 We are also your health plan.
-A health plan is a group of doctors, hospitals, and other providers.
+A health plan is a group of doctors, hospitals and other providers.
 They work together to get you the care you need.
-To have DHMP coverage, you must live in Denver, Jefferson, Adams, or Arapahoe County.
-When you move and need to update your address, call your local county Department of Health & Human Services, DHHS, or Colorado Medical Assistance Program at 1-800-359-1991.
+To have DHMP coverage, you must live in Denver, Jefferson, Adams or Arapahoe County.
+When you move and need to update your address, call your local county Department of Health & Human Services (DHHS) or Colorado Medical Assistance Program at 1-800-359-1991.
 At DHMP, our main concern is that you or your child gets the proper medical care.
 When you would like to get more details on the structure and operation of DHMP, call Health Plan Services at 303-602-2100.